0xNODES/docs/yield-farming/yield-distribution.md

-# BIOS Protocol Fee Accrual (PFA)
+# Yield Distribution

 {% hint style="info" %}
 We're still working on this page.
 More coming soon!
 {% endhint %}

-Yield in System11 is disutributed according to the values set in the YieldManager contract.
+Yield in System11 is distributed according to the values set in the YieldManager contract.

 You can read the current values from the ABI method: getEthDistributionWeights